Skip to main content

 def handle_create_commit(client: GitLabClient, arguments: Optional[Dict[str, Any]]) -> Dict[str, Any]: """Handle creating a commit with multiple file changes""" project_id = require_project_id(client, arguments) branch = require_argument(arguments, "branch") commit_message = require_argument(arguments, "commit_message") actions = require_argument(arguments, "actions") author_email = get_argument(arguments, "author_email") author_name = get_argument(arguments, "author_name") return client.create_commit(project_id, branch, commit_message, actions, author_email, author_name)

-• Mapping of tool name to its handler function in TOOL_HANDLERS dictionary
+• Registration of the tool name to its handler function in the TOOL_HANDLERS dictionary, used by the server's call_tool dispatcher.

-• Constant definition for the tool name used throughout the codebase
+• Constant defining the tool name string used throughout the codebase for consistency.

 TOOL_CREATE_COMMIT = "gitlab_create_commit"